 Explore dissatisfaction, difficulties, and problems.
 This will help you to get to the root causes.

 “What will happen if the company misses the target this year?”

 Examine the consequences of a customer’s problem to create a sense of urgency.

 “Who else will benefit from the solution in your company?”

 Discover the customer’s expectations.
 This will enable the customers to find a solution on their own.

 Discovering the needs of the customer is at the heart of a value-based discovery approach.
 It is much more than a list of questions.
 It requires the salesperson to go beyond self-interest and include the interest of the customer.
 It is about genuinely wanting the customer to be successful.

 Do you want to learn more about value-based discovery?
-The virtual Inspirational Selling Program from PDAgroup can increase your team’s productivity with immediate and long-lasting success.
+The Success in Sales Online Program from PDAgroup can increase your team’s productivity with immediate and long-lasting success.
 This program consists of five virtual learning classes covering the whole sales cycle with selected tools and methodologies, followed by individual coaching sessions designed to build confidence in a safe environment.
 Contact Britta Lorenz for more information.